0cjs/hwdev/README.md

   trainer boards, but it can serve a wide variety of purposes.
 - [`rc6800`]: Variant of the RC6502 bus design, which is in turn a variant of the RC2014 bus.
+- [`romread-adapter`]: Interface to allow reading of ROMs via the 8265 PPI GPIO interface on a SuperAKI-80 SBC (or other similar system).
 - [`romext-2364`]: A 2764 EPROM in this board outside the system is connected via a cable as a 2364 ROM in a socket in the system.
 - [`tk85`]: Projects for the NEC TK-85 trainer board.